FrancisCrickInstitute/CALM/CellProfiler/CellProfilerCourse/readme.md

 Please download version 4.2.8, and Windows or Mac depending on your computer

 Course Files and FIJI:
-We have precompiled a version of FIJI for this course that has the plugins needed for the course.
-It is included as a zip file within the course files.
+We have a directory of course files that will be used in the course.
+They are grouped by the task in the PowerPoint presentation that calls for them.

+If you are taking the course at the Crick, we will give you a precompiled version of Fiji that has StarDist installed on it.
+If you are here for fun, you will need to download Fiji at
+[Fiji Downloads](https://imagej.net/software/fiji/downloads).
+You will also need to add the StarDist plugin, the directions to do that can be found [here](https://imagej.net/plugins/stardist).